 - a.
 If necessary, gather appropriate consent documentation.
 You will be responsible for custody related case management prior to case being approved for continued services.
 Refer to Documentation Manual for additional information.
 Consult with supervisor as needed. - b.
 Follow up with family regarding custody documentation no later than 1 week after intake. - c.
-Provide deadline of 1 more week to provide documentation or case will be closed. - 12.
-Ensure that address and phone numbers are correct and complete. - 13.
-If there are additional household members not already listed, obtain information for those individuals. - 14.
+Provide deadline of one more week to provide documentation or case will be closed. - 12.
+Ensure that address, phone numbers, and email addresses are correct and complete. - 13.
+If there are additional household members not already listed, obtain information for those individuals and write their information on the FIF so clerical team member can input all household members into CMP - 14.
 Make sure family chooses Yes or NO for ALL items in the Questionnaire section.
 DO NOT leave blank. - 15.
 Obtain days/times family/client will be available for services.
-Note availability on the Intake Report and inform clerical verbally upon completion of intake if the client can be scheduled immediately. - 16.
-Provide completed FIF and other intake forms to clerical for data entry and scanning into CMP. - 17.
+Note availability on the Intake Report and inform clerical via email upon completion of intake if the client can be scheduled immediately. - 16.
+On Intake Report, indicate preference for in-person services or telehealth. - 17.
+Provide completed FIF and other intake forms to clerical for data entry and scanning into CMP. - 18.
 Complete intake notes and task: - a.
 Intake Assessment/Office or Video/Attended: "Family attended and completed intake assessment."
 (If Family does not attend intake, enter Intake Assessment note indicating that family No Showed.).
 The note should reflect the time that was allotted for paperwork, appointment, and documentation (typically 2 hours).
-In cases in which the family completes paperwork prior to the intake appointment, the allotted time is usually 1.5 hours. \Note: The full time that was scheduled for the intake should be documented regardless of the actual completion time of the intake assessment.
+In cases in which the family completes paperwork prior to the intake appointment, the allotted time is usually 1.5 hours.
+Note: The full time that was scheduled for the intake should be documented regardless of the actual completion time of the intake assessment.
 If the intake runs over the scheduled time, document the actual length of time. - b.
 Write up Intake Report using the dynamic form listed under Tasks in CMP.
 Make sure that all sections of the dynamic form are completed. - c.
 Write a case management note for the time it took to complete the Intake Report (e.g. Intake report completed and entered into CMP). - d.
-Update demographic information in CMP. - e.
+Clerical will update demographic information in CMP.

 Supervisor Request/Office: "Intake complete.
 Case is ready for assignment" or "Intake complete.
 Service is ready to be ended."
 Save this note and mark as "Waiting for Approval."